demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-User_Investigation_-_Generic_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* SIEM - Search for Failed logins
+* Okta - User Investigation
 * Cortex XDR - Get entity alerts by MITRE tactics
-* QRadarFullSearch

 ### Integrations
-Okta v2
+This playbook does not use any integrations.

 ### Scripts
 * CountArraySize
-* Set
-* MathUtil
-* GetTime

 ### Commands
-* azure-log-analytics-execute-query
-* okta-get-logs
+* pan-os-get-logs
 * pan-os-query-logs
-* pan-os-get-logs
-* splunk-search

 ## Playbook Inputs
 ---